-Osteoarthritis is the most common form of arthritis, caused when the protective, cushioned cartilage of the bones wears away.
-When there is little there to protect bone rubbing against bone, even simple daily activities become near impossible to do without sharp pain.
+Osteoarthritis is the most common form of arthritis.
+It is caused when the protective, cushioned cartilage of the bones wears away.
+With little to protect bone rubbing against bone, even simple daily activities become nearly impossible to do without sharp pain.

 The Arthritis Foundation concludes that keeping a healthy weight and engaging in physical activity are crucial for maintaining joint function and quality of life.